datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 When you have DataNucleus commit rights (see [this forum thread](http://www.datanucleus.org/servlet/forum/viewthread_thread,75)), the development process should be as below.
 Please abide by these simple rules

-1. Identify [an issue](http://issues.datanucleus.org) to work on.
-Raise a JIRA issue if it doesn't yet exist, and allocate to yourself
+1. Identify an issue to work on for a particular DataNucleus plugin.
+Raise an issue if it doesn't yet exist, and allocate to yourself.
 2. Develop code, unit tests (as appropriate), and documentation for the issue.
 DataNucleus is developed using JDK1.8+ (DataNucleus 3.x is developed with JDK1.7+).
 3. Run all DataNucleus tests and the (public) JDO TCK, and when all pass to the same level as before then you can check your code into GitHub.
 __Broken unit tests or JDO TCK tests must be fixed ASAP__.
 Others are using GitHub latest too and if you break either the build or the tests